What is Squirting?

 While the fluid one expels during female ejaculation is not technically pee, it may contain some pee, as the Skene’s are close to the urethral sponge.
 If you’re stimulating an area near the urethra, it seems realistic to expect you might wind up releasing some urine.

-Some vulva owners do, in fact, pee during this kind of orgasm.
+Some vulva havers do, in fact, pee during this kind of orgasm.
 Peeing a little (or a lot) during orgasm is not the same as squirting.
 How do you tell the difference?
 We’re not entirely sure.
 As we’ve said, research is still developing.

 How does squirting happen?